DJVonrhein/DJVonrhein.github.io/README.md

 Why did a page look unchanged?

   This is because the algorithm failed to locate the clefs that you didn't specify for.
 Most likely a treble clef that was skinnier than the templates I prepared the algorithm for will go undetected!
-I am working on it.
+(Certtainly happends with bass clefs as well, espcially small inline clefs) I am working on it :)